top of page

 The Statues of Frances Perkins and Lucy J. Brown: A Brief History

-A complete explanation of the statues unveiled on August 17, 2024 in Ithaca, New York, with biographies of the subjects and sculptor, and a look at how the statues were designed and made.
+provides a complete explanation of the statues unveiled on August 17, 2024 in Ithaca, New York, with biographies of the subjects and sculptor, and a look at how the statues were designed and made.
+(3.3MB PDF)

 bottom of page